Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ``$REPLICATE`` is the index of replicates.
 Please use a, b, c, ... to represent different replicates.

 ``$STRAND`` is the strand of wiggle file.
 Please use + or -.

+All the libraries should be separated by comma like the above.
+The libraries should be listed in one line.

 For example,